Andrew Law (financier): Political affiliations

-Between May 2010 and January 2015, he donated £947,911 to the Conservative Party, making him its 11th biggest donor in this period.
+Between May 2010 and January 2015, Law donated £947,911 to the Conservative Party, making him its 11th biggest donor in this period.
 In May 2017, he gave £250,000 to the Conservative Party.
 During the 2019 United Kingdom general election campaign Law donated £413,750 to the Conservative Party.

 Philanthropy

-He co-chairs the Law Family Charitable Foundation with his wife.
-They support many non-profit organisations, including the Policy Exchange, a think tank based in Westminster.
-In 2014, they donated £1 million to The Lowry in Salford, where the spaces inside the Main Gallery were renamed The Andrew and Zoë Law Galleries.
-In 2022, the Foundation provided the £8.1 million funding for the Lowry to purchase L.S.Lowry's Going to the Match, the 1953 painting of people on their way to watch a Bolton Wanderers match at the former Burnden Park stadium.

-In 2021 the Law Family Charitable Foundation donated £5.85m to the University of Sheffield to launch a new student support programme and search for new therapies for a range of incurable and debilitating diseases.

-In 2022, the Foundation donated £3million to the Science and Industry Museum in Manchester to fund the future of its Power Hall gallery, which will reopen in 2024.
-In the same year, the Foundation donated £2.9million to Factory International, a destination for arts, music and culture, commissioning and present a year-round programme of interdisciplinary work by leading artists, due to open in 2023.
+Law founded and chairs the AL Philanthropies charitable foundation, which funds projects in the educational, cultural, and environmental sectors.
+In 2024, he was in fifth place on the Sunday Times Giving List, donating £66.5 million that year.
+AL Philanthropies supports AL Elevationwhich sponsors the Laurus Trust, a Multi Academy Trust (MAT), headquartered in Cheadle Hulme, near Manchester.
+The MAT encompasses 16 schools in the 4-18 age range in primary, secondary and sixth-form contexts across Greater Manchester.
+In 2024 an Academic Football Pathway was announced with Manchester City Football Club.

-Law is the chairman of the board of trustees of Speakers for Schools, which invites public speakers to state schools in the UK.
-He spoke at the Trinity C.E.
+Law is the chairman of the board of trustees of Futures For All (formerly Speakers For Schools), which supports and inspires young people from state schools and colleges in their early careers through Work Experience and Speakers For Schools programmes.
+As part of this programme, he spoke at the Trinity C.E.
 High School in Manchester.

+Between 2020 and 2023, the foundation provided financial support to a Commission on Civil Society, a programme of research into how Britain could enhance the potential of civil society, chaired by Lord Gus O'Donnell.

+In 2022, the foundation provided the £8.1 million funding for the Lowry to purchase L.S.Lowry's Going to the Match, the 1953 painting of people on their way to watch a Bolton Wanderers match at the former Burnden Park stadium.
+In 2014, it donated £1 million to The Lowry in Salford, where the spaces inside the Main Gallery are named Andrew Law Galleries.

+In 2021 AL Philanthropies donated £5.85m to the University of Sheffield to launch a new student support programme and search for new therapies for a range of incurable and debilitating diseases.

+In 2022, the foundation donated £3 million to the Science and Industry Museum in Manchester to fund the future of its Power Hall: Andrew Law Gallery, which reopened in 2025.
+In the same year, the foundation donated £2.9 million to Factory International, a destination for arts, music and culture, commissioning and present a year-round programme of interdisciplinary work by leading artists, which opened in 2023.

+The foundation is a Global Alliance Founding Partner of Earthshot.

-He is on the board of trustees of Social Finance.
-Additionally, he is a patron of the Hotcourses Foundation, which helps vulnerable schoolchildren in Kenya.
+It supports many non-profit organisations, including the Policy Exchange, a think tank based in Westminster.
+Law was also on the board of trustees of Social Finance.

 In an op-ed published in The Huffington Post in 2014, he called for hedge fund managers to be more philanthropic.

 Personal life

-He is married to Zoë Law (née Purvis), a former make-up artist whose clients included Sienna Miller, and Emilia Fox and Tamara Mellon.
-They have a house in west London.
+He was married to Zoë Law (née Purvis).
+They divorced in 2024.

-She is now a photographer whose portfolio includes the exhibition LIFE, with portraits of 21 people who have cancer.
-The exhibition, which was displayed at The Lowry in Salford Quays in 2019, was set up to raise awareness of the cancer support provided by the Maggie's Centres.